heaterhotV20/Quickdraw/README.md

 ### Tech

+Refer to QuickDraw.py for the image classification method.

 ### Installation

-Quick Draw requires google collab environment to run.
+QuickDraw requires google collab environment to run.